 She has also worked in South Africa as the inaugural winner of the Independent Newspapers Fellowship for Australia and travelled to Germany as the winner of the German Prize for Journalism.

 After a long career in newspapers, Cronin joined the digital revolution and is interested in pushing the boundaries of storytelling and innovative ways to build online communities.

 In 2019, she was named one of inaugural Columbia Journalism School-Google News Initiative fellows for the Asia Pacific.

-She has been a Women in Media Queensland committee member since its inception in 2014 and is the national digital convenor and serves on the board of Women in Media Australia.
+She has been a Women in Media Queensland committee member since its inception in 2014 and serves on the board of Women in Media Australia.